Trump Today: Judge Denies Former President's Motion to Dismiss Classified Documents Case - ExBulletin

 Bove suggested that Trump is the victim of a double standard compared to other presidents who allegedly withheld sensitive information, directly mentioning the conduct of Presidents Bill Clinton, Ronald Reagan and Joe Biden.

-Cannon responded to the defense arguments with skepticism — at one point suggesting the defense motion was “premature” — and peppered Bove with questions about definitions and assumptions of Trump's conduct.
+Cannon responded to the defense's arguments with skepticism — at one point suggesting the defense motion was “premature” — and peppered Bove with questions about definitions and assumptions of Trump's conduct.

 “When does it become unauthorized?” » asked Cannon.